aces/Loris/modules/candidate_parameters/README.md

 ## Permissions

-The Candidate Parameters module uses the following permissions, either one is sufficient to access the module.
+The Candidate Parameters module uses the following permissions.
+Either one is sufficient to access the module.

  - `candidate_parameter_view`